About > About US

-The 2019 Quality Indicators in Learning and Teaching (QILT) data report higher rankings for student satisfaction in teaching quality and skills development at independent institutions than public universities.
+Quality Indicators in Learning and Teaching (QILT) data reports higher rankings for student satisfaction in teaching quality and skills development at independent institutions than public universities.

 One of the best measures of education quality is an independent survey of student experience.
 IHEA members’ commitment to quality teaching and student support is highly regarded by students, with independent providers dominating the top 25 rankings by undergraduate students for teaching quality, skills development and student support.